Blog

 My wife knew the risks when I deployed to Afghanistan, but she stuck with me anyway.
 When I came back injured and missing limbs, she stayed.
 And when I wanted to keep serving by running to represent Florida in Congress?
 She still stayed—because it’s who she is.

-“Since the early days of the Continental Army, the wives of our servicemen have made unselfish contributions to the spirit and well-being of their fighting men and the general welfare of their communities.”
+“Since the early days of the Continental Army, the wives of our servicemen have made unselfish contributions to the spirit and well-being of their fighting men and the general welfare of their communities.”- President Ronald Reagan

-To Brianna and every spouse right now who is home praying for their loved one’s safe return: none of us could do it without your support and your love.
+To all the military spouses right now who are home praying for their loved ones' safe return: none of us could do it without you

 Today, we honor you.